Funding opportunities for student entrepreneurs.

-Designed to assist MBA students in the understanding of the opportunities and challenges of a startup or early stage company.
+Designed to assist students in the understanding of the opportunities and challenges of a startup or early-stage company.

-This forum offers a first-look for the business community at the best and brightest early-stage growth companies in our region.
-Up to two businesses present each month to a panel of investment experts.
-This forum offers visibility for entrepreneurs to the region’s angel and institutional investors, business service providers, advisors, students, faculty, alumni and the early-stage business community.
+The Center for Economic Growth's forum offers a first look for the business community at the best and brightest early-stage growth companies in our region.
+Up to two businesses present each session to a panel of investment experts.
+This forum offers visibility for entrepreneurs to the region’s angel and institutional investors, business service providers, advisors, students, faculty, alumni, and the early-stage business community.

 Small Business Innovation Research Program (SBIR)

-SBIR is a highly competitive program that encourages small business to explore their technological potential and provides the incentive to profit from its commercialization. solicitations
+SBIR is a highly competitive program that encourages small businesses to explore their technological potential and provides the incentive to profit from its commercialization.
+Up to $1,500,000 per team.

 A funding platform for creative projects.
 Offering a new way to fund and follow creativity.